sm-riyadh/bracu-automatic-evaluatinator/README.md

-# The BRACU Automatic Evaluate-inator
+# The BRACU Automatic Evaluatinator

 The "BRACU Automatic Evaluate-inator" is a Python script that automates the course and faculty evaluation process for BRAC University students.
 With this script, you can complete the evaluation forms automatically, rate the courses and